ahmedelhodaiby/Numerical-Optimization-ITI/README.md

 # Numerical-Optimization-ITI

-Algorithms implemented during the Numerical Optimization course in ITI AI-Pro
+Implementation of some optimization algorithms during the Numerical Optimization course